geneontology/geneontology.github.io/_docs/faq.md

 ## What is the difference between the goa_uniprot_all.gaf and goa_uniprot_all_noiea.gaf?
 Why can't I find my organism in the GOA UniProt_All gene association files, doesn't this GAF contain all annotations?
 {::comment}

-<span class="rdf-meta element-hidden" property="dc:title" content="What is the difference between the filtered and unfiltered versions of the GOA UniProt gene associations files?"></span>
+<span class="rdf-meta element-hidden" property="dc:title" content="What is the difference between the goa_uniprot_all.gaf and goa_uniprot_all_noiea.gaf?
+Why can't I find my organism in the GOA UniProt_All gene association files, doesn't this GAF contain all annotations?"></span>
 FAQ tags:

 [annotation](/faq-tags/annotation)